Lavode/2417-programmierung-2/lab_status.md

 **Feedback**: Well done, you tested all the relevant cases and achieved great coverage.
 At some point in GameTest you mentioned that you didn’t mock the Player, since you had to implement a lot of business logic.
 That’s definitely true.
 Personally, I don’t think frameworks like Mockito help you much there.
 However, if you really need a mock version of the player, you could create a custom mock like you did with MockDie.
 Regarding your comment on custom mock objects: the God class code smell is a good observation.
 Still, if you have such God classes, you can’t always avoid using them in tests, so you might have to mock them anyway.
 I would say having to use custom mocks might be a sign to check for God classes, and consider a refactoring if necessary, but it should not affect your testing behaviour.<br>

 One thing I missed in your statement were the advantages of mock frameworks.
 They seem to be more limited than whatever you can do by creating a custom mock, so why do people use them anyway?

+## Lab2 05 and 06 ##
+**Grade:** ok<br>
+**Feedback**: Your game fulfils all the requirements of exercises 5 and 6, well done!
+Very nice input error feedback (invalid wall command, leaving field at the left, etc.) this is cool!
+I noticed though that apparently, every invalid command says “Invalid wall command”, which can be confusing.
+I like that you provide the valid commands in the input prompt, but I think you may the wall command specification should be something like <code>Wall \<x1> \<y1> \<x2> \<y2></code>.
+Here are some things that I noticed while reading your code:

+* You are missing the v2 tag.
+Please make sure to set the required tags in the future.
+* Good separation of concerns, with the MoveCommand.
+Consider extending the MoveCommand into a polymorphism, instead of using a switch case.
+* Defining useful <code>equals()</code> and <code>toString()</code> methods is always a good idea, well done.
+* You could sometimes use more, smaller methods, I have especially noticed this about parse- and validate methods (although for algorithms, long methods generally more acceptable).
+* Avoid magic numbers (e.g. in Parser, you say something like <code>game.players().size() < 2</code>.
+If you ever want to change the minimum number of players, you will never find this again. * Use a constant instead, and define it in whichever class you think should decide such things.
+* Maybe instead of <code>List<List<Tile>> tiles</code> you could have used a separate <code>Board</code> class.
+Regardless of how you represent the tiles within that, it might be more comfortable for other classes to work with it.
+E.g. it would make the player’s move methods look much more readable, which increases maintainability and reduces the chance of bugs.
+Further, the board might have an invariant that checks for valid and invalid board states.
+* Overall, you did a very good job on RDD and DBC.